hashicorp/vault/website/source/docs/install/upgrade-to-0.5.html.md

 This page contains the list of breaking changes for Vault 0.5.
 Please read it carefully.

+Please note that these are changes to Vault itself.
+Client libraries maintained by HashiCorp have been updated with support for these changes, but if you are using community-supported libraries, you should ensure that they are ready for Vault 0.5 before upgrading.

 ## Rekey Requires Nonce

 Vault now generates a nonce when a rekey operation is started in order to